-We have mounting plates to attach your Arduino and battery pack to LEGO Technic rods.
+We also have mounting plates to attach your Arduino and battery pack to LEGO Technic rods.

-If you don’t buy the pre-assembled version, the Bricktronics Shield Kit is a through-hole kit.
-It requires basic soldering skill.
+If you don’t buy the pre-assembled version, the Bricktronics Shield Kit is a through-hole soldering kit.
+It requires basic soldering skills.
 At a minimum, you’ll need a soldering iron, solder, and a diagonal cutters.
 Clear instructions are available at the Bricktronics Shield project webpage.

 It usually takes under an hour to build, but it may take more or less time depending upon your experience with soldering.

 This kit is open source hardware.
 We make the hardware source files like the schematic and the pcb files available for anyone to use as long as they credit us and release any modifications as open source hardware.
 The schematic and pcb files are available on the Bricktronics Shield download page.